Retiring Sen. Hatch bids farewell to Utah Republicans

-WEST VALLEY CITY, Utah (AP) — One of the longest-serving senators in U.S. history has bid farewell to Utah Republican Party delegates.
+WEST VALLEY CITY, Utah (AP) — One of the longest-serving senators in U.S. history bid farewell to Utah Republican Party delegates Saturday, offering a solemn goodbye to the state that sent him to the Senate for 41 years.

-Orrin Hatch gave brief remarks to the state Republican convention Saturday, thanking the state that sent him to the Senate for 41 years.
+Orrin Hatch’s remarks to the state GOP convention were brief but emotional.

-His retirement is none too soon for some party loyalists who seethed at the possibility that he might break a promise not to seek an eighth term.
+“Together, we have accomplished incredible things,” the longtime lawmaker told a largely adoring crowd in suburban Salt Lake City.

 Most Read Nation & World Stories